 The conflict has killed thousands and driven more than 4 million people from their homes.
-While many remain displaced inside the country, more than 2 million have fled to neighboring countries – mainly to Ethiopia, Sudan and Uganda – in a desperate bid to reach safety.
+2.2 million people remain displaced inside the country, and 2.3 million have fled to neighboring countries – mainly to Ethiopia, Sudan and Uganda – in a desperate bid to reach safety.
 A majority of the refugees are women and children.
 Many cross the border alone, weak and malnourished.

 Since gaining independence in 1960, the Central African Republic (CAR) has endured decades of violence and instability.
 In 2013, an outbreak of conflict between armed groups forced more than 640,000 people to flee the country and about the same number to become internally displaced.
 Most of them sought refuge in neighboring countries: Cameroon, Chad, the Democratic Republic of the Congo (DRC) and the Republic of the Congo with smaller numbers in Sudan and South Sudan.